 Exam questions should be designed to probe the student's depth of knowledge on the subject of the proposal, both theoretical and technical.
 In addition, exam questions should determine the student's general knowledge, especially as it relates to lecture and seminar courses taken and independent study and rotations completed.
 Special emphasis should be placed on questions designed to elicit the ability of a student to describe how an experiment was or will be done and to interpret it appropriately.
-When the chair feels that the student has been examined sufficiently, he/she will ask the student to leave the room while the committee discusses the performance.
+When the Uniform examiner feels that the student has been examined sufficiently, they will ask the student to leave the room while the committee discusses the performance.

 Each student's performance should be evaluated in four areas: 1) quality of the written proposal, 2) quality of the oral presentation, 3) defense of the proposal, and 4) general knowledge of computational biology, their Approach, and their Biological Specialty.
 Each faculty examiner will be asked to fill out a form providing a numerical assessment of the performance in the four areas on a 1 to 9 scale according to the NIH scale (1 = superlative to 9 = unacceptable).